-When you have anxiety, it is hard to take that first step - calling the doctor and setting an appointment.
+When you have anxiety, it is hard to take that first step - calling the doctor and setting up an appointment.
 You aren't sure what to expect and it is scary to think about talking about how you are feeling with your doctor.
 Will he think you are crazy?
 Will he find something terribly wrong with you?

-Preparing for Your Appointment
+Preparing for your appointment

 You will probably start with your family doctor.
 If this is someone you know or have seen before, you may feel more comfortable.
 Even so, it is easy to worry and forget what you want to ask or tell your doctor.
 Because of that, it may be helpful to prepare for the appointment.
 Writing down information will help you remember your symptoms and questions.
 Take a few days prior to your appointment to write down information about:

-- When do you feel most anxious? - Do certain situations, places or events make you anxious?
+When do you feel most anxious?
+Do certain situations, places, or events make you anxious?
 Are there certain times of the day you are more anxious than others?

-- How long have you experienced symptoms of anxiety? - Have you just recently began having symptoms of anxiety or is this something you have dealt with for many years?
+How long have you experienced symptoms of anxiety?
+Have you just recently began having symptoms of anxiety, or is this something you have dealt with for many years?

-- What other health conditions do you have? - Your doctor should be aware of all of your health conditions, even those that are minor.
+What other health conditions do you have?
+Your doctor should be aware of all of your health conditions, even those that are minor.

-- What medications do you currently take? - Make a list of all medications, including vitamins, over-the-counter medications and supplements that you are taking.
+What medications do you currently take?
+Make a list of all medications, including vitamins, over-the-counter medications, and supplements that you are taking.

 The more information you can share with your doctor, the better (although you don't want to write a book).
 This will help your doctor better understand your situation.

 In addition to information about you, you may also want to write down any questions you have.
-It is easy to forget your questions and having them written down will help you remember.
-See: 12 Questions to Ask Your Doctor About Your Anxiety
+It is easy to forget your questions.
+Having them written down will help you remember.
+See the article 12 Questions to Ask Your Doctor About Your Anxiety.

-- What are your symptoms and how severe are they?
+What are your symptoms and how severe are they?

-- How do your symptoms interfere with daily activities?
+How do your symptoms interfere with daily activities?

-- Do you have panic attacks?
+Do you have panic attacks?

 Do you feel anxious or worry every day or occasionally?

-- How long have you been feeling anxious?
+How long have you been feeling anxious?

-- Are there certain triggers to your anxiety?
+Are there certain triggers to your anxiety?

-- Do you avoid situations or people because you are afraid of becoming anxious?
+Do you avoid situations or people because you are afraid of becoming anxious?

-- Are there certain things that make you feel better or less anxious?
+Are there certain things that make you feel better or less anxious?

-- Do you drink alcohol?
+Do you drink alcohol?

-- Do you take recreational drugs?
+Do you take recreational drugs?

-- Is there a family history of anxiety or other mental health conditions?
+Is there a family history of anxiety or other mental health conditions?